sushmaunnibhavi/sush-shell/README.md

 '>>' is output after execution after each command.

- four commands are implemented:
+ five commands are implemented:
  - cd   : can be used to change the working directory
  - exit : exit from sush shell
- - help : used to find out more about how to use the commands using man page
+ - help : used to find out more about how to use the commands using man page -mkdir :created a new directory

-##Output:
+ -pwd   :displays the present working directory

+Output:
 ![alt text](os.png)

 ## Stuff to add